ManiacUrgency42/writ1301.github.io/thomas.md

 While sea freight is slower, it is generally equal in cost or slightly cheaper compared to air transportation.
 If Formula 1 uses a rotating equipment system (one set racing, one set shipping, one set preparing), the slower shipping time does not affect the race calendar.

+# Rotational Equipment Strategy

+To maintain race timing while using slower but cleaner shipping, F1 could divide equipment into three sets:

+Set A is used at the current race.

+Set B is already being shipped by sea to the next continent.

+Set C is being serviced and prepared at the factory.

+By constantly rotating these sets, the championship can operate normally, while aviation usage is reduced.

+# Why This Matters

+Shifting overseas logistics to sea freight would:

+Significantly reduce emissions related to transportation.

+Maintain the same race schedule without delays.

+Avoid increasing transportation cost, and may even reduce expenses slightly.

+Support the Net Zero 2030 target in a measurable and achievable way.

+Reducing engine emissions alone is not enough for F1 to reach its Net Zero goal.
+Transforming logistics—specifically by replacing long-distance air freight with low-emission sea freight—offers one of the largest and most practical carbon reductions available.
+With planning and equipment rotation, this change can be made without reducing the number of races.